eea/garie-checkmk/readme.md

 docker build -t garie-checkmk . && docker-compose up
 ```

 For dev environment, change the setup command.
+You must first change the CMK_SECRETS env variables with working the real ones, and then:
 ```sh
 docker-compose -f docker-compose-dev.yml up --build
 ```